The Financial Conduct Authority

-On a return premium, we repay commission on the amount to your insurer and this will be deducted from the final amount due to you.
+When a return premium is made, we repay commission on that amount to your insurer and this will be deducted from the final amount due to you.

 In view of the costs involved, we will not issue any return premium that is less than £10 (after deducting reclaimed commission).
 An amount less than £10 will be held to your credit and can be utilised against any future insurance policy with us.

 Return premiums can only be allowed once the appropriate credit has been made to our account by the insurer, and their account reconciled.